nabiulla/suricata-update-backup/doc/index.rst

    be due to just recently downloaded, or the remote checksum matching the cached copy.

-.. option:: -o, --output

-   The directory where rule individual rules files will be written to.
-One of ``-o`` or ``--merged`` is required.

 .. option:: --merged=<filename>

    Write a single file containing all rules.
 This can be used in addition to ``--output`` or instead of ``--output``.

+.. option:: --no-merge

+   Do not merge the rules into a single rule file.

+   *Warning: No attempt is made to resolve conflicts if 2 input rule
+    files have the same name.*

 .. option:: --yaml-fragment=<filename.yaml>